tc39/notes/es8/2017-03/mar-22.md

 WH: I'm fine with that.
 If that's the only thing that the group reviewing complaints does under the policy.
 It would be more controversial if, as some suggested earlier today, that group were also tasked with creating additional more detailed discussion and participation policies than what's contained in the policy we're adopting.
 If that were the direction, we should figure out the policies first.

-SD: I just wanted to make a quick closing comment too.
+SDO: I just wanted to make a quick closing comment too.
 We have managed to get through this discussion without causing offense.
 The focus of terminology has been violators, but actually this is more about helping people feel more welcome.
 You know I've been terrified of this group for the last month, I'm grateful for how people have presented themselves and hope we can can continue in that spirit.

 AWB: What do we need to do so we have lunch?